Chickpea Salad with Red Pepper, Mint, and Sumac

 More Tasty Recipes Using Sumac:

-Twice-Baked Sweet Potatoes with Feta and Sumac from Kalyn’s Kitchen
+Twice-Baked Sweet Potatoes with Feta from Kalyn’s Kitchen

 Ottolenghi’s Fried Beans with Sorrel, Feta, and Sumac from David Lebovitz